dstrelec/nats/README.md

 These libraries promote the use of dependency injection and declarative.

-The project was inspired by  [Spring Kafka](http://projects.spring.io/spring-kafka/) and [Spring AMQP](http://projects.spring.io/spring-amqp/) projects, so you will see a lots of similarities to those Spring messaging projects.
+The project was inspired by  [Spring Kafka](http://projects.spring.io/spring-kafka/) and [Spring AMQP](http://projects.spring.io/spring-amqp/), so you will see a lots of similarities to those Spring messaging projects.

 # Features